upyog/UPYOG/core-services/egov-idgen/LOCALSETUP.md

 This document will walk you through the dependencies of this service and how to set it up locally

-- To setup the egov-idgen service in your local system, clone the [Core Service repository](https://github.com/egovernments/core-services).
+- To setup the ID Generation Service (egov-idgen) in your local system, clone the [Core Service Repository](https://github.com/upyog/UPYOG/tree/master/core-services).

 ## Dependencies